-Clients rely on Tony’s meticulous, aggressive defense strategies when facing criminal charges, government investigations and civil enforcement actions by the U.S. Department of Justice (DOJ), Securities and Exchange Commission (SEC), Federal Bureau of Investigations (FBI), U.S. Department of Health and Human Services Office of the Inspector General, Drug Enforcement Administration (DEA) and other federal law enforcement agencies, as well as state authorities.
+Clients rely on Tony’s meticulous, aggressive defense strategies when facing criminal charges, government investigations and civil enforcement actions by the U.S. Department of Justice (DOJ), Securities and Exchange Commission (SEC), Federal Bureau of Investigations (FBI), Department of Health and Human Services Office of the Inspector General, Drug Enforcement Administration (DEA), Department of Homeland Security (including HSI and CBP) and other federal law enforcement agencies, as well as state authorities.
 He has represented foreign and domestic corporate clients and individuals in litigation and investigations involving:

 - Health care fraud, the Anti-Kickback Statute and the Stark Law